mathisve/gdrive-upload-action/README.md

 ## ``credentials``
 Required: **YES**.

-A base64 encoded string with the [GSA credentials](https://stackoverflow.com/questions/46287267/how-can-i-get-the-file-service-account-json-for-google-translate-api/46290808).
+A string with the [GSA credentials](https://stackoverflow.com/questions/46287267/how-can-i-get-the-file-service-account-json-for-google-translate-api/46290808).
+This string should be base64 encoded.
+If it is not, set the `encoded` input to `false`.

+## ``encoded``
+Required: **NO**

+Whether or not the credentials string is base64 encoded.
+Defaults to `true`.

 # Usage Example